lingfliu/daca-core/README.md

-# DACA
+# Declarative Application Connectivity Adapter (DACA)

-DACA is a light weighted design of Declarative Application Connectivity Adapter for M2M and IoT applications.
+DACA is a light weighted design for M2M and IoT application connectivity management.
-This framework implements a reactive pattern with RxJava3 supports for application connectivity management with a well decoupled design from the BI applications.
+This framework is designed with a reactive pattern by RxJava3 supports for application connectivity management with a well decoupled design from the BI applications.

 ## Quick start